michaeljclark/xi/README.md

 🔹	U+1f539	SMALL BLUE DIAMOND
 🟦	U+1f7e6	LARGE BLUE SQUARE
 🫐	U+1fad0	BLUEBERRIES
-[nub-client] search = 254μs
+[nub-agent] search = 254μs
 ```

 ### Nub Locking

 Nubs use a locking protocol to ensure that only a single process is
 launched.
-When a nub clients attempt to connect to the server. if there
+When a nub agent attempts to connect to the server. if there
 is no answer they will create a semaphore, writing its id to a file,
-a leader will be chosen to fork the nub child process and all clients
+a leader will be chosen to fork the nub child process and all agents
 will then wait on their semaphore.
-When server has started, it will
+When the server has started, it will
-read the list of semaphores and signal them waking up all of the clients.
+read the list of semaphores and signal them, waking up all of the agents.